The Bain Avenue Mural Project

 Letter from Withrow Parent Council 05/2021

-An upcoming school information session and community town hall (dates TBD) will be an opportunity to learn more about the project and ask questions.
+An upcoming school information session and community town hall (dates TBD) will be an opportunity to learn more about the project.Past events

 September 2024, 2023, 2022 - BAM Project info table at the Bain Co-op Street Festival

-June 2023 & June 2024 - Representatives of the BAM Project Organizing Committee shared updates about the BAM Project at the final Withrow Parent Council meeting of the school year
+June 2023 & June 2024 - Representatives of the BAM Project Organizing Committee shared updates about the BAM Project at the final Withrow Parent Council meetings of the school year

-Wednesday, April 7, 2021 - Parent and Staff Information Night, during which members of the BAM Project Organizing Committee presented to Withrow parents and caregivers about the project, its current status and next steps.
-Hosted by the Withrow Parent Council following its April meeting.
+Wednesday, April 7, 2021 - Parent and Staff Information Night, during which members of the BAM Project Organizing Committee presented to Withrow School staff, parents and caregivers about the project, its current status and next steps.
+Hosted by the Withrow Parent Council following its April meeting, after which there was a unanimous vote to have the Withrow Parent Council write a letter of support for the mural project.
+At this time, our school trustee and superintendent, city councillor, MPP and MP all joined in support of the mural project as well.
+Community updates have also been provided at Withrow Parent Council meetings, in school newsletters, on email lists, and in printed flyers.

 FAQ